magicdude4eva/docker-gunbot/README.md

 ## Setup On Synology
-To run Gunbot via Docker download the contents of this repo and then execute:
+To run Gunbot via Docker download the contents of this repo.
+Then:

+1) Adjust the mountpoints of `/volume1/docker/gunbot/`in docker-compose.yml
+2) Adjust the download Link in `Dockerfile` for `INSTALL_URL` - latest software can be found via: https://github.com/GuntharDeNiro/BTCT/releases
+3) Place your config.js into `/config`

+and then execute:
 ```
 cd /volume1/docker/gunbot/
 docker build -t gunbot .